Skender Bey Crnojević: Life

 The disagreements between the three Crnojević brothers proved fatal for Zeta, as it was conquered by the Ottoman Empire.
 In 1485, Stanko, disillusioned by the impossibility to succeed his father, went to Bayezid II in Istanbul and converted into Islam, receiving the name Skender.
 According to Zlatar, Ivan offered vassalage to Bayezid II, who accepted, but also took Stanko as his hostage.
 Ivan Crnojević lost his independence in foreign affairs, but retained complete autonomy at home.
 Ivan relocated his capital from destroyed Žabljak to Cetinje, where the Serbian Orthodox Metropolitanate of Zeta was to be seated (Eparchy of Cetinje).

 Ivan was succeeded by Đorđe in 1490, who only ruled for six years; he conspired with Western rulers against Bayezid II in 1496, and was forced to leave the country after the Sultan had learnt this.
 Stefan hoped to succeed, but Bayezid II incorporated Zeta into the Ottoman Empire (known in Turkish as karadag – 'Black Mountain', from Venetian Montenegro), and ended the history of medieval Zeta.
 The Ottomans administrated Montenegro as any other newly conquered territory, though they were careful not to antagonize the local nobility.
 That is why they appointed Stanko as pasha.

-Skender, henceforth known as Skenderbeg Crnojević, was appointed sanjakbey of Montenegro and the neighbouring Albanian tribes in 1513, under Selim I. The next year, 1514, Bayezid II designated Montenegro a separate region (sanjak).
+Skender, henceforth known as Skender-bey Crnojević, was appointed sanjakbey of Montenegro and the neighbouring Albanian tribes in 1513, under Selim I. The next year, 1514, Bayezid II designated Montenegro a separate region (sanjak).
 He nominally ruled the region until 1528, but failed to subject the Montenegrin tribes to his authority.
 The tribes of Old Montenegro were since 1519 under the rule of the Serbian Orthodox Metropolitans of Zeta.

 In a defter from 1523, he is mentioned as having 2,100 akıncı in the Crmnica region.

-Skenderbeg Crnojević ruled from his court at Rijeka Crnojevića.
+Skender-bey Crnojević ruled from his court at Rijeka Crnojevića.
 During the reign of Selim I, he was known as one of the most prominent Muslim administrators of Slavic origins in the northern reaches of the Ottoman Empire.
 Staniša Crnojević is known to have commanded an army of approximately 3,000 Akıncı, and he maintained correspondence with neighboring contemporaries, such as Gazi Husrev-beg.

-The last mention of Skenderbeg Crnojević is the Vranjina edict (Vranjinska povelja) which he wrote in 1527, confirming the rights of the Vranjina Monastery.
+The last mention of Skender-bey Crnojević is the Vranjina edict (Vranjinska povelja) which he wrote in 1527, confirming the rights of the Vranjina Monastery.